 There are many similarities between the notebook you built in this session, and the existing Sandbox notebook.
-Make a note of what is similar and what is different, and spend some time inspecting the different code.
-If you have any questions about how the existing notebook works, please ask the instructors during a Live Session.
+Maybe make a note of what is similar and what is different.
+If you have any questions about how the existing notebook works, please ask the instructors during a live session.